 When only two frames are available, it is impossible to infer the order of depth from motion alone, without additional assumptions or prior knowledge.
-Consider a pair of images of a video sequence belong to either of the layers.
-Whichever layer they belong to is the occluded layer, and since their interframe correspondence cannot be determined, both interpretations are equally valid.
-Our two-frame algorithm, described in Section 5.1, is based on the assumption that there is a (possibly small) difference of intensity between the layers on average.
+Consider a pair of images of a video sequence

 Fig. 11.
 Two-frame occlusion problem.
-Two of the pixels in frame t_1 do not correspond to any pixel in t_2 due to occlusion, and they may belong either to the right (a) or the left (b) layer.
+Two of the pixels in frame $t_1$ do not correspond to any pixel in $t_2$ due to occlusion, and they may belong either to the right (a) or the left (b) layer.

 (or a stereo pair) that contain the motion of two layers where one partially occludes the other.
-As illustrated in Fig. 11, pixels that appear in one frame and become occluded in the other strange replacements
+As illustrated in Fig. 11, pixels that appear in one frame and become occluded in the other may belong to either of the layers.
+Whichever layer they belong to is the occluded layer, and since their interframe correspondence cannot be determined, both interpretations are equally valid.
+Our two-frame algorithm, described in Section 5.1, is based on the assumption that there is a (possibly small) difference of intensity between the layers on the average.

 The situation when more than two frames are available is considerably different.
-While there may be two interpretations to a two-frame sequence, additional frames can be used to rule out false interpretations.
-With a slight modification, our algorithm can be applied to three frames even when the two layers have the same intensity on average, and achieve better localization, see Section 5.2.
+Although there may be two interpretations to a two-frame sequence, additional frames can be used to rule out false interpretations.
+With a slight modification, our algorithm can be applied to three frames even when the two layers have the same intensity on the average, and achieve better localization, see Section 5.2.